wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 2.6.1 =
+* This is a "re-release" of *v2.6.0*, but hopefully without the massive amounts of errors this time.
+* Also removed any and all API calls the plugin was making so as to prevent SexyBookmarks from being the _culprit_ when it comes to people receiving the "Unexpected http error occured during the API request" error.
+* Removed some old warnings/errors that are no longer needed.
+* Better optimized the dashboard and image sprites
+* I believe this version fixes the problem with bitly creating massive amounts of short URLs for each post, but only time and trial by fire will tell...

 = 2.6.0.1 =
 * This is actually a rollback release back to 2.5.5.1 due to the very unstable nature of 2.6.0.
 I'll look into that soon.
 Sorry for having you all update more than once within such a short span of time. we're having growing pains. --norman